tonk-labs/gribi-playground/README.md

 # gribi-playground
-A little playground to try out the Gribi interface
+A playground environment for hands-on learning about Gribi

 Setup
 ---